coditas-llp/angular-starter/src/app/documentation/gettingStarted.md

 3. "@ngrx/store-devtools": "^13.2.0"

 ## Sample code
-In the feature folder This project has provide some sample code for reference
+In the feature folder This project has provide some sample code for reference inside the /feature-module